GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/swiftui-cookbook/reactions-reordering.md

 }
 ```

-With the `@Injected` properties, we provide access to the SDK's fonts, colors, images and the chat client.
+With the `@Injected` properties, we provide access to the fonts, colors, images and the chat client.
 Then, we also add the values passed from the factory method, as well as we create a `ReactionsOverlayViewModel` that handles the business logic for adding and removing reactions.

 Next, let's implement the `body` of the SwiftUI view.